 Generally, workers’ compensation benefits are not considered income, and therefore are not subject to taxes.
-Workers’ compensation benefits do have to be reported on a 1040 but are subtracted from an injured worker’s total income.
+Workers’ compensation benefits do have to be reported on a 1040, but are subtracted from an injured worker’s total income.
 If an injured worker is receiving other types of disability or retirement benefits, they may face other tax or financial consequences.
 As tax season approaches, recipients of workers’ comp benefits may wonder, “is workers’ compensation considered income when filing taxes?”

 Illinois State law requires employers to purchase and carry workers’ compensation insurance.
 Employees that suffer work-related injuries and illnesses are eligible to make claims for workers’ compensation benefits.